-If clinical feasibility or safety is an issue, the executive committee of the Resource consults with the Clinical Advisory Board.
-For cases that are deemed clinically unfeasible or technically difficult, the Clinical and/or Technical Director works with the applicant in revising the proposal to meet the Resource standards.
-If the project is found to be technically unfeasible or scientifically unsound, recommendations are made by the Executive Committee as to how to revise the proposal.
+If clinical feasibility or safety is an issue, the co-Clinical Directors of the CMROI will consult with the Clinical Advisory Board.
+For cases that are deemed clinically unfeasible or technically difficult, the Clinical and/or Associate Directors will work with the applicant in revising the proposal to meet the Resource standards.
+If the project is found to be technically unfeasible or scientifically unsound, the Executive Committee makes recommendations as to how to revise the proposal.